-The Network for Public Health Law is a national initiative of the Robert Wood Johnson Foundation with direction and technical assistance by the Public Health Law Center at William Mitchell College of Law.
+The Network for Public Health Law is a national initiative of the Robert Wood Johnson Foundation.

 This document was developed by Denise Chrysler, J.D., director for the Network for Public Health Law- Mid-States Region at the University of Michigan School of Public Health.
 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this document does not constitute legal advice or legal representation.
 For legal advice, please consult specific legal counsel.